indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 Good commit messages can help here.
 They're like a trail of breadcrumbs you leave behind for future developers who might stumble on the same twisted path you once took; hopefully leading them out of the dark forest.

-//Commit history is a collaborative journal.
-//saves time to review/re-establish context

 ## What makes up a good commit message?

 Hopefully by now I have convinced you of the importance of good commit messages.